Harendrasingh1/MAUSAM-App/README.md

 # Features
 - Users can search for weather conditions of any city in the world.
 - The app displays the current weather conditions, including temperature and weather description.
-- The app utilizes the SheCodes Weather API to fetch weather data.
+- The app utilizes the  OpenWeather API to fetch weather data.

 # Technologies & Tools Used
 - React.js